Is model rocketry safe?

 You bet!
 Estes model rockets are designed to be flown over and over again.
 But remember to follow the NAR Model Rocket Safety Code when retrieving your rocket.
 Do not attempt to retrieve your model rocket “from power lines, tall trees, or other dangerous places.”
 And always inspect your rocket and repair any damage before relaunching.
 Then complete the same flight preparation steps that you used for your first launch.
 Repack the rocket with recovery wadding, refold and insert the parachute or streamer, remove the used engine casing and insert a new engine, starter, and engine plug.
 Then you are go for launch again!

 Where can I fly my model rockets?

-For launch information, look at the “NAR Model Rocket Safety Code“.
-You should always check with your local city or government for any special regulations that may apply to your area.
-Generally speaking, you can fly most Estes Educator model rockets on school property in a clear area the size of a football field or soccer field.
-Launch in little or no wind and make sure there is no dry grass close to the launch pad or in the flying field.
+For launch location information, review the NAR Model Rocket Safety Code.
+You should always check with your local AHJ (authority having jurisdiction), such as your city or county/parish government for any special regulations that may apply to your area.
+Generally speaking, you can fly most Estes model rockets in large, open park grounds or school grounds, such as football and soccer fields.
+Make sure that the launch pad is not near dry grass or weeds.

-What is the general flight path of Estes Model Rockets?
+What is the general flight path of Estes model rockets?